 CBDCs are also different from the existing forms of central bank money, such as cash or reserves, which are either physical or accessible only to a limited number of entities.
 CBDCs can have various features, depending on the design choices and policy objectives of the central bank.

-What are the Features of CBDCs?
+What are the Features of Central Bank Digital Currencies?

 Some of the possible features of CBDCs are: